z-four/Gatti/README.md

 ## Appearence

-The library have a default appearance.
+The library has a default appearance.
 So, when you don't specify the speed or color properties, `Gatti` uses the default values.

 Default values:
 - **speed**: TimeInterval